SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 In rails applications are organized in a very clear way with controllers, router, models, views.
 However, when we work with plain Javascript for the front end of our app we have to create our own design to keep our app organized.
 For this we can use Modules to create different classes that have specific responsabilities.
 In my case, I saw some of the opportunites to separate concerns later on in my project but ended up choosing the following:

-* App: connects the modules.
+* App: launches the code.
-* Adapter: defines all the fetch/AJAX requests.
-* UserInterface: manipulates the DOM.
+* Adapter: defines all the fetch/AJAX requests and manipulates the DOM.
 * Song: creates song object.
 * Chord: creates chord object.

+I tried to further separate the responsibilities of the Adapter class into a new "UI" class that exclusively manipulated the DOM, however while this works to get data from the database into the front end it is more complicated to use the same lgic when sending POST requests.
+I found myself having to initialize a request from "UI" class but would have to set a new Adapter on the constructor and then on the constructor set a new UI class.
+This generates an infinite loop and a stack overload.
+Thus the Adapter class by itself is able to handle all of the requests and DOM manipulation with methods in its own scope/context.

 ## Transitioning from Ruby to JS